AbdelaliEch/DE_ZOOMCAMP_2025/DE-ZOOMCAMP-homework3/README.md

 I used the kestra flow "homework3_data_upload.yaml" to upload the Yellow Taxi Trip Records for January 2024 - June 2024 (backfilling)

 ## BIG QUERY SETUP:
-Create an external table using the Green Taxi Trip Records Data for 2022.
+Create an external table using the Yellow Taxi Trip Records.
 ```sql
 CREATE OR REPLACE EXTERNAL TABLE `de_zoomcamp.yellow_tripdata_2024_external`
 OPTIONS (